Pedro Baculio

 Pedro Salvador Baculio (October 19, 1909 – November 1, 1962) was a Filipino lawyer and politician.
 His father was a cattle rancher and copra farmer.
 He was the mayor of Cagayan de Oro from 1953 to 1955.
 He relinquished his post when his presidential candidate lost to incumbent President Elpidio Quirino.
-Baculio was also appointed as the acting provincial governor of Misamis Oriental in August 1, 1945.
+Baculio was also appointed as the acting provincial governor of Misamis Oriental on August 1, 1945.
 He also represented Misamis Oriental, which at that time included the Island of Camiguin and Cagayan de Oro, during the 1st Congress, from 1946 to 1949.
 In 1948, he authored the bills to create the City of Cagayan de Oro, Municipalities of Jasaan, Manticao and El Salvador in Misamis Oriental.
 In 1949, future Vice President Emmanuel Pelaez succeeded him as the representative of Misamis Oriental.

 By 2007, his son authored the bill converting El Salvador into a city.
 A barangay in El Salvador City was named after him.
 Converting then Barangay Bolo-bolo to Barangay Pedro Sa.
 Baculio commonly known as P.S.B.